Skip to content

 Overview

-NornicDB's Write-Ahead Log (WAL) now supports automatic compaction to prevent unbounded growth.
+NornicDB's Write-Ahead Log (WAL) supports automatic compaction to prevent unbounded growth.
 Without compaction, the WAL would grow indefinitely in long-running databases, consuming disk space and slowing recovery.

-Problem Solved: WAL grows forever until manual snapshot + delete
+Problem Solved: WAL grows forever until manual snapshot + delete Solution: Automatic periodic snapshots with WAL truncation

 Features

-1. Manual WAL Truncation
+2. Manual WAL Truncation

 Safety Guarantees: